drullandev/app-and-cms/last-ionic/README.md

 - Features

 - Ionic v7
-- Component Form
+- Component Form included
-- csrf protection
+- Csrf protection
 - CAPTCHA
-- Password view switch
+- Password view switch custom
+- GA4 Integration
+- Trackings
+- ...
+A lot of new classes to do everything you need!